wwt/git-foundations/docs/sections/section_7.md

 git branch -d branch2
 ```

+!!! tip
-:bulb: **Note: Git will not allow you to delete your current, working branch.**
+    Git will not allow you to delete your current, working branch.

 ![git-branch-d-branch2](../images/git-branch-d-branch2.png "Delete branch 'branch2'")